 There are many good reasons for lens testing.
 But although an (expensive) lens has excellent values, it doesn't necessarily have to be compatible with your favorite camera.
 A shading effect can often be observed, but it is avoidable.
 Modern, high-resolution cameras with large CMOS sensors are particularly affected.
 A search for the cause.

-Every lens causes
+Every lens causes shading

 Shading is a well-known problem in optics.
 To put it briefly: The farther a pixel on the sensor is located from the optical axis, the darker the pixel is imaged.
 The image therefore becomes darker towards the edges.
 The phenomenon is point-symmetrical around the optical axis.
 Closing the aperture increases the usable image area.
 This kind of shading is well known to us and is continuously being improved by lens manufacturers.

-Shading caused by
+Shading caused by the camera

 The surprise often arises when a modern CMOS industrial camera is used, such as the high-resolution hr342 from SVS-Vistek with a Sony IMX342 sensor or cameras with a Canon 120MXSM sensor.
 With these high-quality CMOS cameras in combination with good optics, a shading effect can suddenly become visible that is demonstrably not available with less advanced camera.
 So what is the cause and how can this be avoided?